tale-toul/OCP4UPIAWS/README.md

 1. [Create the **install-config.yaml** file](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html#installation-generate-aws-user-infra-install-config_installing-aws-user-infra).- This is the configuration file that describes the cluster.
 The easiest way to create the file is by using the openshift install program with the options **"create install-config"** and answer the questions asked.

    The option **--dir** is followed by a directory name, the terraform manifests expect the name of the directory and the name of the cluster to be the same, otherwise the creation of the AWS resources will fail.
-It is best to use an empty directory or a non existing one to avoid conflic with any previous installation, if the directory does not exist the installation program will create it:
+It is best to use an empty directory or a non existing one to avoid conflicting with any previous installation, if the directory does not exist the installation program will create it:

    The command will ask: